Rxghavdev/sanskriti/README.md

    Flutter app setup:
    Open the project in Android Studio.

-Connect an Android device or start an Android emulator.

    Build and run the app using the following command:

-bash
    flutter pub get
    flutter run